 The population of the US has increased, and the amount of food each acre produces has also increased.

 This means pesticide use has decreased dramatically both per unit produced and per capita (graph created using data from the USDA and the U.S. Census Bureau).
+Looking at the decrease through a per capita lens isn’t even taking the increase in exports over the last four decades into account.
 Total pesticide use in the U.S. has decreased from almost three pounds per person per year in 1980 to less than two pounds per person per year in 2008:

 Pesticide use in conventional agriculture has decreased substantially per unit produced and per capita as farmers have been getting bigger and bigger yields per acre over the last few decades.
 Farmers are always looking to increase yield while decreasing pesticide use when possible.